KL197 (Late Roman Athenian Lamp) [permalink]

 Fabric, firing, surface

 One small fragment preserves 66% of discus and part of shoulder.
-Slight pitting and abrasion; slight encrustation.
+Slight, somewhat sparse pitting and abrasion; worn breaks with chipping; slight film of encrustation.

 Published as